• Home

 Step 1: Create a trigger based on a newly published blog post

-Search for and select RSS by Zapier for your trigger app and New Item in Feed for your trigger event.
+For my Zap, I'll start by searching for and selecting RSS by Zapier as my trigger app and New Item in Feed as my trigger event.

 Step 2: Write your prompt

-Here are some things you should include so ChatGPT understands what you want the output to be:
+Here are some things you should include to help ChatGPT understand what you want the output to be:

 And here are some additional things I do in my instructions: